Why do we need a National Framework for FASD?

 What would a National Framework look like?

-• Educates health care and other professional on FASD prevention, diagnosis, and support
+- Educate health care and other professional on FASD prevention, diagnosis, and support

-• Promotes research and knowledge translation;
+- Promote research and knowledge translation;

-• Sets national standards for FASD prevention, diagnosis, and support;
+- Set national standards for FASD prevention, diagnosis, and support;

-• Raises awareness of FASD and the risks of alcohol consumption in pregnancy; and
+- Raise awareness of FASD and the risks of alcohol consumption in pregnancy; and

-• Identifies any other measures necessary to improve outcomes
+- Identify any other measures necessary to improve outcomes

-A National framework would be made in consultation with other ministers, representatives from provincial and territorial governments, Indigenous communities, and relevant stakeholders including self-advocates, caregivers, service providers, and support people.
+A National Framework would be made in consultation with other ministers, representatives from provincial and territorial governments, Indigenous communities, and relevant stakeholders including self-advocates, caregivers, service providers, and support people.

 A National FASD Framework should be person-centred, include first-person perspectives, be culturally appropriate for the diversity of Canada’s population, and reflect the needs of Canada’s northern, rural, and remote communities.
 It would also ensure that critically needed multilevel supports are available for pregnant women and new mothers and their children, so that prevention of FASD that is effective, respectful and addresses social determinants of health receives attention and action.